Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

     * -1.0 if the agent falls off the platform.
 * Brains: One brain with the following observation/action space.
     * Vector Observation space: (Continuous) 15 variables corresponding to position and velocities of agent, block, and goal.
-    * Action space: (Discrete) Size of 6, corresponding to movement in cardinal directions, jumping, and no movement.
+    * Vector Action space: (Discrete) Size of 6, corresponding to movement in cardinal directions, jumping, and no movement.
     * Visual Observations: None.
 * Reset Parameters: One, corresponding to number of steps in training.
 Used to adjust size of elements for Curriculum Learning.